-For most people, marketing consultants spend most of their time coming up with creative TV adverts, building websites and talking (over long lunches) about “brand”.
-Thanks to programs like Mad Men and the Gruen Tranfer this reputation is further enhanced.
+For most people, B2B Marketing Consultants spend most of their time coming up with creative TV adverts, building websites and talking (over long lunches) about “brand”.
+Thanks to programs like Mad Men and the Gruen Transfer this reputation is further enhanced.
 But in reality, this is a distorted and potentially damaging view on what marketing is.

 Brochures, radio or TV advertising, newspaper advertising and even websites are what we call “passive marketing”.
 You might spend time and money on producing these great marketing activities, but it requires a prospective client to find it when they are already being bombarded with thousands of messages, to read or listen to your messages and take the effort to contact you.

 Once your passive marketing activity has been completed your job is done: it’s then up to your prospects to do the rest of the work.
 This might be effective for massive brands like Coke-Cola or Apple, it’s not as effective for your business.
 Why?
 Because passive marketing works over a longer period of time: building a brand awareness that makes a prospective customer want to contact or act.

 For the rest of us, we don’t have the budget or the time to make passive marketing effective.
 We need “active marketing”.
 By active marketing I mean you focus your attention on proactively seeking out new prospective clients, keeping your message in front of them regularly in the places they go to get educated.